Buergeria

 Buergeria is a genus of frogs in the family Rhacophoridae, and the sole genus of subfamily Buergeriinae.
 It is the sister taxon for all the other rhacophorids (subfamily Rhacophorinae).
 The available genetic data firmly supports this position.

 Buergeria are sometimes known as Buerger's frogs.
-There are six species found in an area that stretches from Hainan (China) and Taiwan through the Ryukyu Islands to Honshu (Japan).
+The six species are found only in the islands of East Asia, from Hainan (China) and Taiwan through the Ryukyu Islands to Honshu (Japan).

 Description

 Buergeria are medium-sized to large frogs (snout-vent length 40–80 mm) that resemble in their body form Rana (unlike other rhacophorids).
 Their skin is smooth and they have no dorsal ornamentations.
 Their feet are fully webbed whereas their fingers are only up to half-webbed.
 They produce many eggs that are deposited in water and develop through a tadpole stage.

 Species

 There are six recognized species in the genus Buergeria: